-Building a custom 1911 with Caspian, Cammer and Brownells | Hawaii Reporter
+Building a custom 1911 with Caspian, KKM, Cammer, Wilson and Brownells | Hawaii Reporter

 By mating the sear and hammer (which EGW manufactures for him) a gunsmith has minimal work to get that perfect breaking trigger.

 Another reason for the re-designed hammer is to reduce “racking force”.
-Cammer Hammers are easier to slide back.
+I can attest that pistols with Cammer Hammers are easier to slide back.

 There are other benefits.
 Cockerham says the Cammer Hammer diminishes muzzle flip, which is more acute on shorter barreled guns but also works with standard length 1911s.
 (He measured a 7.9% reduced rise on a 5” .45 when testing on a ransom rest).